 Your SNAP benefits can be used for fresh fruits and vegetables, meat and fish, dairy products, non-alcoholic beverages, and other qualifying purchases at participating retailers including supermarkets, convenience stores, and even some farmers’ markets.

-Consider that the average monthly SNAP benefit for a non-elderly disabled, single-person household is $107.2 In households with one or more elderly disabled adults, the average per-person monthly SNAP benefit is $95.
-And sixty-seven percent of the time, non-elderly disabled adults who participate in SNAP also receive SSI benefits.
-With SNAP, you can take advantage of additional financial assistance that can make a real difference to your health and budget—just like Mr. and Mrs. White in Connecticut do.
+Consider that the average monthly SNAP benefit for a single, non-elderly person with a disability is $110.3 And 62% of the time, non-elderly adults with a disability who participate in SNAP also receive SSI benefits.
+With SNAP, you can take advantage of additional financial assistance that can make a real difference for your health and budget—just like Mr. and Mrs. White in Connecticut do.